brandongk-ubco/gitstats/README.md

 This repository documents how to use the [GitHub project management](https://github.com/features/project-management) features to support an agile methodology.
 It also provides code which uses [PyGithub](https://pygithub.readthedocs.io/en/latest/introduction.html) to query the [API](https://docs.github.com/en/rest) to track project progess and contributions for team members.

+For a full list of what's included, see the [Table of Contents](./docs/technical/contents.md)

 # Getting Stared

 1) Make sure you understand [agile](./docs/technical/agile.md) and read the [manifesto](./docs/technical/agile_manifesto.md).
 Also, read and understand the overview of the [software development lifecycle](./docs/technical/lifecycle.md).